 Hong Kong is a mecca for shoppers.
 Whether you need to buy gifts from yourself or friends back at home as souvenirs, the city is the best place for your shopping needs.
 From local Chinese markets to high-end malls, you will get a wide range of exquisite goodies.

 The city is also popular for electronics, so it can be a perfect place to buy the latest smartphone.
-If you as well visit the city during New Year, you will be in for a treat with amazing discounts and deals.
+If you visit the city during New Year, you will be in for a treat with amazing discounts and deals.

 2. Hiking Trails